vtex-apps/organizations-challenge/docs/README.md

-# Challenge Block
+# Permission Challenge

-> Challenge that checks if a user is logged in to view the content
+> Challenge that checks if a user is permitted to view the content

 ## Usage